-Nobunaga's Ambition is a historical simulation-RPG-strategy game that was developed by Yoichi Erikawa, the founder of Koei.
+Nobunaga's Ambition is a historical simulation-strategy game that was developed by Yoichi Erikawa, the co-founder of Koei (along with his wife Keiko Erikawa).
 Erikawa had initially developed the game as a hobby alongside running Koei, which at the time was a chemical wholesaler.
 However, when he finished the game and had it published, it became such a smash success that Erikawa converted Koei into a video game studio and set to work on video games full-time.
 For his future projects, Erikawa took on the pen name Kou Shibusawa.
-Originally released on the PC, versions have also been produced for the NES, Genesis, Game Boy and numerous others.
+Originally released on the PC-8801 and FM-7 computers in 1983, versions have been produced for the PC, NES, Genesis, Game Boy, SNES, and numerous other platforms.

 Nobunaga's Ambition is the first in a long-running series of historical strategy games set against Japan's Warring States era.
 Its title refers to Nobunaga Oda, one of the most powerful warlords of the era, who was on a path to unifying Japan under his rule until his assassination in 1682.
 In the game, the player attempts to do what Nobunaga could not, and unite all of Japan.

-As the title suggests, the player is tasked with achieving the ultimate goal of warlord Oda Nobunaga; the conquest and unification of Japan.
-Selecting Oda Nobunaga is optional, however, as the player is also able to choose from a variety of other regional daimyos of the era.
+As the title suggests, the player is tasked with achieving the ultimate goal of warlord Nobunaga Oda; the conquest and unification of Japan.
+Selecting Nobunaga Oda is optional, however, as the player is also able to choose from a variety of other regional daimyos of the era.